 ¼ tsp [1.25 ml] salt

-4 oz [113 g] unsalted butter (1 stick), melted and cooled, plus more for the pan
+4 oz [113 g] unsalted butter (1 stick), or dairy free buttery spread, melted and cooled, plus more for the pan

 For the glaze

 1½ cups [375 ml] powdered (confectioners’) sugar, plus more if needed

 2 to 3 tbsp [30-45 ml] brewed espresso or coffee, plus more if needed

 ½ tsp [2.5 ml] instant espresso powder, or finely ground espresso coffee beans

 Make the madeleine batter: In a medium bowl, whisk together flours, cocoa powder, baking powder, instant espresso powder (or ground espresso beans), and salt.
 Set aside.